-6. How to do well in this course:
+How to do well in this course:

 Subscribe to the announcement list.
 Attend all the lectures, and read the corresponding chapters of the text before the lecture.
-Attend the discussion sections, and do all exercises and practice exams.
+Attend the discussion sections, and do all problem sets.
 Use them, and other non-assigned exercises (in the text or on the website) to determine for yourself how well you have mastered the material.
 If anything doesn't make sense, you can see the lecture again in video version (see above), you can read the relevant parts of the book again.
 And of course if you need additional help, ask your TA or myself.
 We have office hours.
 The earlier you get clear on some issue that is giving you trouble, the better it will be for everybody.

-For each exam, a practice exam is available in the text.
-I recommend that before the actual exam, you administer one of the exams to yourself, giving yourself only 25 minutes.
+For each exam, 2 practice exams are available in the text.
+I recommend that before the actual exam, you administer one of the exams to yourself, giving yourself only 45 minutes.
 Then grade your exam (answers will be posted on this group).
 This will allow you to find what material, if any, you need to work on some more.
 Consult myself or the TA, or simply do more exercises of the type you need to improve on until you feel you have mastered this material.
+Repeat the proceedure with the second practice exam.